 Content marketing is a different mindset at the heart of it.
 It requires you to really think about your audience and customers and focus on what they want and not what you want.

-Your audience want content that simply improves their lives whether it’s in entertainment, educational, or helps them achieve their personal or business goals.
+Your audience wants content that simply improves their lives whether it’s in entertainment, education, or helps them achieve their personal or business goals.
 They want content.
 They already consume content.
 There is no shortage of channels to distribute content and as a by-product, there is no shortage in supply of content.